fourzedotEXE/lora-based_morse-transceiver/README.md

 - Create smaller devicec footprint by creating custom PCB to contain essential electronics
 - Use more sophisticated debouce methodology
 - Use a higher memory microcontroller architecture
-- Debounce capacitor C3 on the schematic may perform better at 100nF instead of 10nF.
-Further testing is required.